 From the streets of Bangkok to the southern islands, travelers to Thailand always revel in the amazing food to be found everywhere.
 Vegetable stir-fries such as this one are usually accompanied by rice or occasionally noodles and are often topped off with extra chilies or hot sauce.
 Thai food is great for vegetarians and vegans, and this simple and easy version of stir-fried veggies is an enjoyable basic meatless meal.

 07 of 09

 This recipe calls for tofu and plenty of vegetables, including green beans, broccoli and bell pepper stir-fried with a bit of like, garlic and lemongrass for a subtle Thai flavor.
 Isn't it beautiful?

 08 of 09

 This Chinese-inspired recipe uses stir-fried vegetables - including mushrooms, red bell peppers and broccoli - and mock meat to top off chow mein noodles cooked in a Chinese black bean garlic sauce.
-Adding noodles to this vegetable stir-fry recipe makes it a complete vegetarian and vegan meal.Continue to 9 of 9 below.
+Adding noodles or tofu to this vegetable stir-fry recipe makes it a complete vegetarian and vegan meal.Continue to 9 of 9 below.

 09 of 09